oaltawil/LAPS/README.md

   2.3.
 Run the PowerShell script "Configure-ADDomain.ps1" to perform the following:

     a.
-Extend the Active Directory schema
+Extend the Active Directory schema by running the following cmdlet:

+      Update-AdmPwdADSchema

     b.
-Grant Computers the ability to store the local Administrator password in Active Directory
+Grant Computers the ability to store the local Administrator password and password expiration time in Active Directory by running the "Set-AdmPwdComputerSelfPermission" cmdlet:

+      Set-AdmPwdComputerSelfPermission -OrgUnit <Names of the OUs to delegate permissions>

     c.
-Grant Users and Groups the ability to view and reset the local Administrator passwords stored in Active Directory
+Grant Users and Groups the ability to view and reset the local Administrator passwords stored in Active Directory by running the "Set-AdmPwdReadPasswordPermission" and "Set-AdmPwdResetPasswordPermission" cmdlets, respectively:

+      Set-AdmPwdReadPasswordPermission -OrgUnit <Names of the OUs to delegate permissions> -AllowedPrincipals <Users and/or Groups>

+      Set-AdmPwdResetPasswordPermission -OrgUnit <Names of the OUs to delegate permissions> -AllowedPrincipals <Users and/or Groups>

     d.
 Copy the LAPS Administrative Template files to the Group Policy Central store (if configured for the domain).